Canon 2000D vs M6

 It is notable that the M6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the M6 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the M6 are recent models that are part of the current product line-up.
 The M6 replaced the earlier Canon M5, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs M6

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Canon M6 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 2000D: